kar-sec/kar-sec/README.md

 Hola, I’m @kar-sec.
 I do security things in real life.
 The Cyber and stuff.

 p.s.
-My username is a play on the word "parsec" (because I like space), not "car sick" (I keep Dramamine in my car.
-I don't get bad motion sickness anymore).
+My username is a play on the word "parsec" (because I like space), not "car sick"